Helsinki Zoo – Korkeasaari

 Korkeasaari has been a favorite destination for Finns from generation to generation, for well over a hundred years.
 Spending time together on Korkeasaari is a nice experience: there is plenty to see and learn for all ages, and the length and pace of the excursion can be chosen at your own discretion.
 There are several playgrounds and resting places, and places to eat.
 At least one restaurant is open all year round and there are several options in the summer.
 For those who have packed their own snacks, there are indoor picnic places with microwaves and several places with self-use outdoor grills in the natural surroundings.
 For those wanting a real excursion, pack your lunch with utensils in your backpack and head for the shelter or hut.

-Free maps with a programme and services are also available at the ticket office.
-You can also download the map to your mobile phone.
-The guide helps you to find your favorite animals, picnic and restaurant area, toilets, babysitting rooms, and much more.
+Free maps with a programme and services are available at the ticket office.
+The map helps you to find your favorite animals, picnic and restaurant area, toilets, babysitting rooms, and much more.

 By visiting Korkeasaari Zoo, you support biodiversity and endangered species